-A K3 KIT BUILDERS: If you were directed here to install the KRX3 Subreceiver as part of the initial K3 assembly, remove the top cover as shown below, and then go directly to Checking and Modifying Resistor R91 on page 21 since you have already installed the Auxiliary DSP board.
+A K3S or K3 KIT BUILDERS: If you were directed here to install the KRX3A sub receiver as part of the initial kit assembly, remove the top cover as shown below, and then go directly to Checking and Modifying Resistor R91 on page 24 if you are installing the KRX3A in a K3 or go directly to Installing the KRX3A Module Supports on page 25 if you are installing the sub receiver in a K3s.

-Disconnect power and all cables from your K3.
+Disconnect power and all cables from your K3s or K3.

 Remove the nine screws to free the top cover as shown in Figure 2.
 After the cover is open, lift it gently to reach the speaker wire connector.
 Unplug the speaker then set the top cover aside in a safe place.
-If you have the K144XV 2-meter option installed, slip the speaker wire under the chassis stiffener bar that runs across the top of the K3 along the depression in the top of the K144XV module.
+If you have the K144XV 2-meter option installed, slip the speaker wire under the chassis stiffener bar that runs across the top of the K3s or K3 along the depression in the top of the K144XV module.

 Figure 2.
-Removing K3 Top Cover.
+Removing K3s or K3 Top Cover.

-Touch an unpainted metal ground or wear a grounded wrist strap before touching components or circuit boards inside the K3.
-See Preventing ESD Damage on page 5 for more information.
+Touch an unpainted metal ground or wear a grounded wrist strap before touching components or circuit boards.
+See Preventing Electrostatic Discharge Damage on page 7 for more information.

-Remove the chassis stiffener bar that runs across the top of the K3 (see Figure 3)
+Remove the chassis stiffener bar that runs across the top of the chassis (see Figure 3).